iByteABit256/PrettyMR/README.md

 # PrettyMR
-Takes Gitlab URLs as input along with the corresponding issue names and generates a message for messaging platforms
+Takes Gitlab Merge Request URLs as input along with the corresponding issue names and generates a message for messaging platforms

 ## Usage